arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 Now that we have defined and designed the data stores and structures, it is time that we implement all the helper functions we saw in the pseudocode.

 ### Getting the rate limit configuration
-Getting the rate limit configuration is a simple get on the configuration store by `key`.
+Getting the rate limit configuration is a simple get on the Configuration Store by `key`.
 Since the information does not change often and making a disk read every time is expensive, we cache the results in memory for faster access.

 ```py
 def get_ratelimit_config(key):